-As we age, we begin to ask ourselves what are the root causes of hair loss, and how do I fix it?
+As we age, we begin to ask ourselves the root causes of hair loss and how do I fix it?
 It is impossible to count the number of hairs on your head.
 It is even more impossible to count the number of hairs that you are losing every day.
-You might have noticed thinning of your hair around specific areas or worse losing your hair in chunks every time you run a comb through it.
+You might have noticed thinning of your hair around specific areas or, worse losing your hair in chunks every time you run a comb through it.

 Some of the most common causes of hair loss are due to factors such as genetics, age, and the bodies overall health.
 Although hair loss is more common in men than women, it still has a physical and emotional toll on those that experience the effects.

 The American Academy of Dermatology notes that over 80 million Americans suffer from alopecia or what is more commonly known as hereditary hair loss.
 Hair loss can affect more than just the hairs on your head.
 It can affect other areas of your body as well, including your arms and legs.